Written By: Jay Meadows, Chief Executive Officer

 Students Need Practice

-Exemplars has been creating rich and engaging performance tasks in mathematics for the purpose of instruction and assessment for the nearly 30 years.
+Exemplars has been creating rich and engaging performance tasks in mathematics for the purpose of instruction and assessment for 30 years.
 To master performance assessments, just as with any important skill, students need to practice.
 That practice time is only viable if the skills developed are relevant to their success outside of the classroom.
 In the 21st century, the skills needed for success include the ability to:

 - communicate effectively,